wazuh/wazuh-documentation/source/cloud-service/your-environment/agents-without-internet.rst

 Using a forwarding proxy
 ------------------------

-It is possible to access your environment using an NGINX forwarding proxy:
+It is possible to access your environment using an NGINX forwarding proxy.

 .. thumbnail:: ../../images/cloud-service/nginx-scheme.png
     :align: center